cal-itp/data-infra/docs/datasets_and_tables/gtfs_rt.md

 ### Extraction

 Extraction of GTFS RT feeds is handled by the [gtfs-rt-archive service](../services/gtfs-rt-archive.md).

-For Logs, we are using google cloud logger with a user-definited metric as a sink to output to BigQuery.
-The metric used is 'gtfs-rt-url-errors' and it filters for logName='stdout', namespace_name="gtfs-rt", and severity="INFO".
-Currently all the url-errors are treated as severity="INFO".The destination is bigquery and because the table names are not changable (gtfs_rt.stdout), they were put in their own dataset (gtfs_rt_logs).
+### Logging

+All GTFS RT feed logs are loaded to Bigquery via a [Google Logger Router called `rt-extract-to-bigquery`](https://console.cloud.google.com/logs/router?project=cal-itp-data-infra).
+Note that this data is saved to its own dataset (`gtfs_rt_logs`), since routers do not allow table names to be customized.

+See [Google Cloud Log Router docs](https://cloud.google.com/logging/docs/routing/overview) for more information.
+The raw logs may be browsed in the [Logs Explorer](https://console.cloud.google.com/logs/query?project=cal-itp-data-infra).

 ### Validation